ksandeep18/EventManagement/README.md

 # Event Management System

-A comprehensive Event Management System built with Flask that allows users to register, log in, create events, and manage seat reservations.
+An Event Management System built with Flask that allows users to register, log in, create events, and manage seat reservations.

 ---